polographer/agnoster-s2-zsh-theme/README.md

 A modified agnoster designed to provide more information about the machine on the command line. very useful when you don't have a graphical interface.
 I created it because I use a raspberry with my ipad pro, sometimes without a GUI.

 It shows the wifi network currently connected to as well as the signal strenght.
 It also shows the cpu load as well as the temperature.
-It's tailored to a raspberry, but it may work on other systems.
-It also using metric units, I have no intention to change this.
+It's tailored for Raspberry Pi OS but it may work on other systems.
+It uses metric units; I have no intention to change this.
 See the screenshot below;

 ![modifications](https://github.com/polographer/agnoster-s2-zsh-theme/blob/master/modifications.jpg?raw=true)